scionproto/scion/doc/tutorials/deploy.rst

 Tutorial: Freestanding SCION Network
 ====================================

 This document helps you set up a freestanding SCION demo network, which consists of a stand-alone complete SCION environment distributed among five computers.
-The demo environment contains one SCION Isolation Domain (:term:`ISD`), with three core Autonomous Systems (:term:`AS`) and two non-core, :term:`Leaf AS`es.
+The demo environment contains one SCION Isolation Domain (:term:`ISD`), with three core Autonomous Systems (:term:`AS`) and two non-core ASes (:term:`Leaf AS`).

 - If you want to go deep and help develop SCION, use the development environment.
 See :ref:`setting-up-the-development-environment`.
 - If you want to experiment with SCION in a larger environment, use SCIONLab.
 For more information, see https://www.scionlab.org/.